 247compliance is recognized by SHRM to offer Professional Development Credits (PDCs) for SHRM-CP or SHRM-SCP.
 This program is valid for 1.5 PDC for the SHRM-CP or SHRM-SCP.
 For more information about certification or recertification, please visit shrmcertification.org.

 Much of the success of an organization can be attributed to the success it the teams and workgroups at every level of the organization, including executive teams.
 Most teams are neither 100% successful, nor 100% failure – they lie on the spectrum between those two extremes.
-Which means almost every team has the capacity to improve.
+Which means almost every team can improve.
 The reasons for the failure or success of a team can sometimes seem obscure, yet there are a handful of factors that will determine the success/failure of the majority of teams.
-Having the information to assess and diagnose how a team is functioning is the first step to improving the teams performance.
+Having the information to assess and diagnose how a team is functioning is the first step to improving the teams' performance.

 You know what it feels like to be on a great team.
 There's trust, collaboration, caring, and incredible energy.
 You want to go to work every day.
 On the other hand, you also know what it feels like to be on a dysfunctional team.
 It's exhausting.
 You feel like you're swimming against an incoming tide all the time.
 In teams, the failures are painfully obvious, while in others, they are nuanced and not easily identifiable.
 In either case, you need to know the specific steps to transform a dysfunctional team into a high-functioning, collaborative, and supportive team.
 That's what this webinar will address.
 Learn how to diagnose the 5 primary reasons teams fail.
 Learn the corrective actions for each of those reasons.
 Learn the hierarchy - what has to come first to build a foundation.
 If a solid foundation is not in place, nothing else you do will work.

 This session covers areas based on the following assumption that you face at work: